-First, I love mincing the awe-inspiring views at the summit – clouds, feathered creatures showing off their flying prowess, and aerial view of the low-lying hills.
-Those are only some of what you can photograph atop.
-There is no other way to experience this exquisite feeling of amazement when you see the world at a higher level — literally and figuratively — than to hike for it.
+First, I love mincing the awe-inspiring views at the summit: clouds, feathered creatures showing off their flying prowess, and aerial view of the low-lying hills.
+These are only some of what you can photograph atop.
+There is no other way to experience this exquisite feeling of amazement when you see the world at a higher level–literally and figuratively–than to hike for it.

 “Leave your life each day as if you would climb a mountain.
 An occasional glance towards the summit keeps the goal in mind, but many beautiful scenes are to be observed from each new vantage point” (Anonymous).

 Second, it gives me a clear answer on how far my stamina can go.
-I have been frequenting the sweatshop for quite some time now and I never had the chance to calibrate it through sport until I came across hiking.
+I have been frequenting the sweatshop for quite some time now but I never had the chance to calibrate it through sport until I came across hiking.
 Doing it fuels me more to maintain my weight and shape (“When the Passive Health Buff is Provoked, the Blabbermouth Squeals“).

 “I am old enough to know that victory is often a thing deferred, and rarely at the summit of courage … What is at the summit of courage, I think, is freedom.
 The freedom that comes with the knowledge that no earthly think can break you” (Bhagavad Gita Quotes).

 Fourth, would be the adventure.
 I savor the challenge of summiting using these two lower limbs with their terminal parts.
-They are the real adventurers because they are the ones who, technically, have the power to take you there.
-That is the reason why I used them as the image of my blog.
+Our feet are the real adventurers (“The Real Adventurers“) because they are the ones who, technically, have the power to take us to the summit.
+That is the reason why I used them as the image of my blog once upon a time.
 Every step, every cut, every mosquito bite, every inquietude along the way is delicious.
 I was never bothered about having to eat the discomforts that backpacking offers but dithyrambic.